larsjuhljensen/JensenLab/_pages/training_stringapp.md

 ### 1.4 PubMed queries

-Go to the menu **File → Import → Network → Public Databases**.
+Go to the menu **File → Import → Network from Public Databases**.
 In the import dialog, choose **STRING: PubMed query** as **Data Source** and type query representing a topic of interest into the **PubMed Query** field (e.g. jet-lag).
 You can use any query that would work on the PubMed website, but it should obviously a topic with related genes or proteins.
 The stringApp will query PubMed for the abstracts, find the top-N proteins (by default 100) associated with these abstracts, and retrieve a STRING network for them.

 [Import jet-lag network](cycmd:string pubmed query pubmed=jet-lag taxonID=9606 limit=50){: .btn .btn--cybrowser .btn--primary}